mlin/ai4sqlite3/README.md

 ### Advice

-* There AI has no memory between `Next query?` prompts; you can't implicitly refer back to prior queries.
+* We reset the AI memory between `Next query?` prompts, so you can't implicitly refer back to prior queries.
-* But you can use the up arrow key to bring up a prior input and edit or add to it.
+* But you can use the up arrow key to recall a prior input to edit or add to.
-* If SQLite rejects the AI's SQL, the tool automatically feeds the error message back and requests corrections, up to `--revisions` attempts.
+* If SQLite rejects the AI's SQL, then we automatically request corrections (up to `--revisions` attempts).
-* A few non-obvious incantations:
-  * *Complex query of your choice.
-Include explanatory SQL comment lines.*
-  * *general question: is each invoice line item a track, album, or either?*
+* You can (usually) get general questions aswered with something like: *about the schema, what does each invoice line item refer to?*
+* You might enjoy exploring your [Firefox](https://www.foxtonforensics.com/browser-history-examiner/firefox-history-location) or [Chrome](https://www.foxtonforensics.com/browser-history-examiner/chrome-history-location) browser history database (you might need to copy the file if your browser has it open).

 ### Challenging examples

-Here are a few examples where gpt-3.5-turbo generates diverse and frequently-erroneous answers (cherry-picked ones shown).
+Here are a few examples where gpt-3.5-turbo generates diverse, often-erroneous answers (cherry-picked ones shown).

 <pre>
 > <b>Considering sales to USA customers, find the top-grossing artist in each state.</b>